tulasikodi/Customer_churn_Analysis_prediction/README.md

 - Most churners pay via Credit Card (190), followed by Bank Withdrawal (149).
   Investigate payment process issues or convenience factors to reduce churn.

+## Recommendations

+- Many customers with 24 months of tenure are also churning, indicating dissatisfaction toward the end of contracts.**Launch a loyalty program or exclusive benefits to make long-term customers feel valued (e.g., discounts, personalized offers, or exclusive access to services).
+Regularly engage with them through surveys or feedback channels to understand their evolving needs.**

+- 20-35 , 35-50, above 50 Middle-aged customers may need tailored benefits or personalized engagement to stay loyal.

+- 93% churn rate for internet services and 80% churn rate for unlimited data services .Conduct competitive pricing analysis to ensure offerings are aligned with market standards.

+- For Month-to-Month Contract Customers **Offer discounts or bundled services for upgrading to annual or multi-year contracts.**

+-  A significant number of customers are using credit cards and bank transfers as payment methods, while mailed checks are less common in future .**implify and incentivize digital payment options (credit card, bank transfer) to enhance customer experience and reduce friction in payment processing.**